 Offshore drilling in the U.S. and Gulf of Mexico is often considered one of America’s most hazardous professions.
-Workers must handle highly combustible materials, toxic chemicals, and heavy equipment on a regular basis.
-Nevertheless, the oil and natural gas industries continue to grow rapidly, supplying many Texans with high-risk jobs.
+Workers must handle highly combustible materials, toxic chemicals, and heavy equipment regularly.
+Nevertheless, the oil and natural gas industries continue to grow rapidly, supplying many Texans and others along the Gulf Coast with high-risk jobs.
+Whether you are working on a platform or drillship, it is important to know what to do after being involved in Gulf of Mexico drillship accidents and offshore oil platform deaths.

 Offshore Drilling Worker Accidents

-The Occupational Safety and Health Administration (OSHA) oversees working conditions at all offshore oil rigs and well sites, and conducts inspections to ensure that they meet federal safety requirements.
+The Occupational Safety and Health Administration (OSHA) oversees working conditions at all offshore oil rigs and well sites and conducts inspections to ensure that they meet federal safety requirements.
 However, due to limited resources, numerous violations are overlooked or ignored, creating dangerous working environments.
-Long working hours and insufficient rest periods also increase the chance of worksite accidents.
+Long working hours and insufficient rest periods also increase the chance of offshore accidents.

 Traumatic brain injuries, amputations, paralysis, and trauma can result from various types of offshore drilling hazards, including: